2014 Japanese Grand Prix: Background

-The 2014 Japanese Grand Prix was the 15th of the 19 races of the 2014 FIA Formula One World Championship, and the 30th running of the event as part of the Formula One World Championship.
+The 2014 Japanese Grand Prix was the 15th of the 19 races of the 2014 Formula One World Championship, and the 30th running of the event as part of the Formula One World Championship.
 It was held on 5 October at the 5.807 km 18-turn Suzuka Circuit in Suzuka, Mie.
 The event's official name was the 2014 Formula 1 Japanese Grand Prix, and it was scheduled to last 53 laps over a distance of 307.471 km.

 Tyre supplier Pirelli brought four types of tyre to the race: two dry compounds (the white-banded medium "options" and the orange-banded hard "primes") and two wet-weather compounds (intermediate and full wet).
 The drag reduction system (DRS) had one activation zone for the race, on the straight linking the final and first corners.
 The circuit underwent changes following the previous year's race; parts of the track between the 14th and 15th turns were resurfaced, TecPro barriers were installed on the inside after the exit of turn 15 and lamp posts near debris fences outside turns 13 and 14 were moved back.

-Going into the race, Mercedes driver Lewis Hamilton led the Drivers' Championship with 241 points, three ahead of teammate Nico Rosberg, with Red Bull driver Daniel Ricciardo third with 181.
+Going into the race, Mercedes driver Lewis Hamilton led the Drivers' Championship with 241 championship points, three ahead of teammate Nico Rosberg, with Red Bull driver Daniel Ricciardo third with 181.
 Ferrari driver Fernando Alonso was fourth with 133, followed by Ricciardo's teammate Sebastian Vettel with 124.
-Mercedes led the Constructors' Championship with 479 points, having won eleven of the previous fourteen races of the season, while Red Bull were second with 305 points, having won the other three races; they were followed by Williams (187), Ferrari (178) and Force India (117).
-Mercedes had to outscore Red Bull by 41 points to clinch the Constructors' title in Japan.
+Mercedes led the Constructors' Championship with 479 championship points, having won 11 of the previous 14 races of the season, while Red Bull were second with 305 championship points, having won the other three races; they were followed by Williams (187), Ferrari (178) and Force India (117).
+Mercedes had to outscore Red Bull by 41 championship points to clinch the Constructors' title in Japan.

 Charlie Whiting (pictured in 2010) suggested to race organisers that the start time be moved to avoid heavy rain from Typhoon Phanfone.